aws-samples/rekognition-inference-scheduler/README.md

 - **Automated Scheduling:** We utilize Amazon EventBridge, a serverless event bus, to create and manage scheduled cron jobs.
 This allows us to programmatically control the inference endpoint's state according to predefined business requirements.

 - **Data Continuity:** To ensure uninterrupted processing of events, we've implemented a decoupling mechanism using Amazon SQS (Simple Queue Service).
 Events generated during off-business hours are captured and stored as messages in the queue.
-These messages are processed efficiently when the inference endpoint becomes active again, thus safeguarding data and maintaining smooth operations.
+These messages are processed efficiently when the inference endpoint becomes active again, thus safeguarding data and maintaining smooth operations without losing any data.

 ## Overview of Rekognition